Arab Higher Committee: Criticism

 The Arab Higher Committee has been criticised for not preparing the Palestinian population for the war, accepting the general expectation that Palestinian Arabs alone would not prevail over the Yishuv, and accepting the joint Arab strategy of outside Arab armies securing a prompt takeover of the country.

-Anwar Nusseibeh, a Palestinian nationalist who believed that the best way to advance Palestinian interest was to operate within whichever regime was in power, criticized the Arab Higher Committee's performance during the 1948 Arab-Israeli War as being unaware and ineffective at best and ambivalent at worst to the needs of the Palestinian Arab population.
+Anwar Nusseibeh, a Palestinian nationalist who believed that the best way to advance Palestinian interest was to operate within whichever regime was in power, criticized the Arab Higher Committee's performance during the 1948 Arab–Israeli War as being unaware and ineffective at best and ambivalent at worst to the needs of the Palestinian Arab population.
 In a personal note, Nusseibeh wrote, "Obviously they thought of the Palestine adventure in terms of an easy walkover for the Arabs, and the only point that seemed to worry them was credit for the expected victory. ...
 [They] were determined that the Palestine Arabs should at all costs be excluded."

 The Arab community, being essentially agrarian, is loosely knit and mainly concerned with local interests.
 In the absence of an elective body to represent divergences of interest, it therefore shows a high degree of centralization in its political life.
 The Arab Higher Committee presented a 'common front' for all political parties.
 There was no opposition party.
 Decisions taken at the center.
 Differences of approach and interest, can be discerned, the more so from the strong pressure that is brought against them.
 In times of crisis, as in 1936–1938, such pressure has taken the form of intimidation and assassination.
 At present time, nonconformity regarding any important question on which the Arab Higher Committee has pronounced a policy is represented as disloyalty to the Arab nation.

 Demise

 The Arab League – led by Egypt – set up the All-Palestine Government (an Egyptian protectorate) in Gaza on 8 September 1948, while the 1948 Arab–Israeli War was in progress, under the nominal leadership of Amin al-Husayni, which was soon recognized by six of the seven Arab League members, the exception being Transjordan.
 King Abdullah of Transjordan regarded the attempt to revive al-Husayni's Holy War Army as a challenge to his authority and all armed bodies operating in the areas controlled by the Arab Legion were ordered to disband.
-Glubb Pasha carried out the order ruthlessly and efficiently.Benny Morris (2003), p.
-189.
+Glubb Pasha carried out the order ruthlessly and efficiently.

 After the war, the Arab Higher Committee was politically irrelevant, and banned from the Jordanian West Bank, as was the All-Palestine Government.